pymssql/pymssql/docs/faq.rst

 Cannot connect to SQL Server
 ============================

-If your script can't connect to an *SQL Server* instance, try the following:
+If your script can't connect to a *SQL Server* instance, try the following:

-* By default *SQL Server* 2005 and newer doesn't accept remote connections, you have to use *SQL Server Surface Area Configuration* and/or *SQL Server Configuration Manager* to enable specific protocols and network adapters;
+* By default *SQL Server* 2005 and newer don't accept remote connections, you have to use *SQL Server Surface Area Configuration* and/or *SQL Server Configuration Manager* to enable specific protocols and network adapters;
   don't forget to restart *SQL Server* after making these changes,

-* If *SQL Server* is on remote machine, check whether connections are not blocked by any intermediate firewall device, firewall software, antivirus software, or other security facility,
+* If *SQL Server* is on a remote machine, check whether connections are not blocked by any intermediate firewall device, firewall software, antivirus software, or other security facility,

 * If you use pymssql on Linux/Unix with FreeTDS, check that FreeTDS's configuration is ok and that it can be found by pymssql.
-The easiest way is to test connection using ``tsl`` utility which can be found in FreeTDS package.
+The easiest way is to test connection using ``tsql`` utility which can be found in FreeTDS package.
   See :doc:`FreeTDS Configuration </freetds>` for more info,

 * If you use pymssql on Windows and the server is on local machine, you can try